Gabanders/igaviewer/readme.md

     If you have already navigated to the igaviewer page and have just typed in the hash tag value, you'll need to reload.

-    here's the example as seen in the screenshots: https://risonakamo.github.io/igaviewer/#V1z82
+    here's the example again (as seen in the screenshots): https://risonakamo.github.io/igaviewer/#V1z82

 ## key controls
 **left arrow, right arrow** move to next and previous image